monolyth-php/lodger/README.md

 Generated repositories hold basic common methods such as `save`, `all` and `find`.
 However, the implementation is up to you.
 If your repositories follow a common structure, we recommend extending a base class instead.
-For database-based storage, have a look at the `DatabaseRepositorhy` in `sensimedia\supporty`.
+For database-based storage, have a look at the `DatabaseRepository` in `sensimedia\supporty`.
+It plays very nicely with Monolyth, but does make some assumptions based on how Sensi Media (my company) builds its projects.

 ### `lodger/view`
 Generate a generic (page) view.